mahdi12167/libmini/libmini/pong/README.txt

 Project Pong is my work title for a client/server system which allows the transmission of data over an ssl encrypted channel.

-The main use case of the system is a central data storage server at home, that receives data from clients at various locations, for example while traveling abroad and sending live data back home from multiple devices.
+The main use case of the system is a central data storage at home, that receives data from clients at various locations, for example while traveling abroad and sending live data back home from multiple devices.

-The server acts as a gateway in the middle, storing uploaded data in a queue until the data is delivered to be stored in its final destination at home.
+For that purpose, a server is requried that acts as a gateway in the middle, storing uploaded data in a queue until the data is delivered to be stored in its final destination at home.
 On the destination side the data ends up being stored safely in a SQLite database.

 As an example use case, think about a world-wide journey where you shoot thousands of pictures with multiple cameras and